 This is where Adrian Todd came through.
 Our relationship has been the backbone of the business.
 He was the standout character, very sharp.
 Emotionally intelligent.
 I brought him into the partnership and much like my original partner Andy, a totally different character to me.
 We complimented each other perfectly.
 I can come up with an idea, bounce it off Adrian and then he can define a process around it.

 The need to have consultants within our business meant we could no longer operate a PAYE model and associates would come and go.
 So, 15 years ago we created a franchise.
 This giving responsibilities from the franchisee to us and responsibilities from us to the franchisee.
 A legal framework, which we operate as if it were a partnership.
-We are now extremely proud to have 10 carefully selected wise CMC Partners, all with huge amounts of business experience and passion to share with owners to help them realise their full business potential.
+We are now extremely proud to have 10 carefully selected wise CMC Business Advisors, all with huge amounts of business experience and passion to share with owners to help them realise their full business potential.

 Owner-managed businesses are simple in one degree, yet complex as they are the epitome of the people that own them… owners create a reality based on their own perception of the world.
 That reality is peculiar to any other business because of the owner.
 So we make sure we have a deep understanding of the client and their business.
 Do they have an aversion to risk?
 Is it money that drives them?
 What are their personality traits?
 This is key, coaching and mentoring them.